Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Now, however... things were not so inconsequentially quaint.
 The man was the product of a deliberate and protracted eugenics experiment, and if Nofl’s study of Human history was any guide then Julian was unlikely to take that revelation well.

-Nor was he alone; there were others in different lines of course, but Nofl wasn’t given knowledge of who they were, or what those lines might be… But what to do about *them* was a problem for another day.
+Nor was he alone; there were others in different lines of course, but Nofl wasn’t given knowledge of who they were, or what those lines might be...
+But what to do about *them* was a problem for another day.

 Humans were, as a rule, capable of genuinely exceptional things with a little favorable chance and a lot of determination.
 Nonetheless...
 Julian was *surrounded* by men who were in every way his peers, for one thing or another.
 Before, Nofl had accepted that such an environment was the consequence of careful, admirable and effective selection systems in-built to their society.
 Now, though... he wondered.
 Just how far *did* this go?
 Who else?
 And where were they?